-The disclosure of technical information regarding ALX's properties contained in this MD&A has been reviewed and approved by either Sierd Eriks, P.Geo., ALX's former President and Chief Geologist, by Jody Dahrouge, P.Geo., a Director of ALX, by David Murray, P. Geo., or by Robert Campbell, P.Geo., all of whom are Qualified Persons as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+The disclosure of technical information regarding ALX's properties contained in this MD&A has been reviewed and approved by either Sierd Eriks, P.Geo., ALX's former President and Chief Geologist, by Jody Dahrouge, P.Geo., a technical advisor to ALX, by David Murray, P. Geo., or by Robert Campbell, P.Geo., all of whom are Qualified Persons as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+Mineralization hosted on adjacent properties is not necessarily indicative of mineralization that may be hosted on the Company's mineral properties.